cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 ## Nvidia

-Nvidia I think has the most interesting spot out of all the major semiconductor manufacturers.
+Nvidia is in the most interesting spot out of all the major semiconductor manufacturers.
 They are already breaking into the server space with their GPU's.
-They also recently purchased ARM Holdings and have been making ARM based CPU's for some time with their Tegra line (however they have not seen much consumer success).
+They trying to purchase ARM Holdings.
+They have also been making ARM based CPU's for some time with their Tegra line (however they have not seen much consumer success).

-This potentially leaves Nvidia in a very nice position to bene
+AI Accelerators.
+NVLink.
+Highly integrated SOC

 NVLink with the CPU????